juliaecaro/juliaecaro/README.md

 Hi :wave: I'm Julia Caro
 ----------------------------
 I'm just a small town girl, living in a coding world.
-I started out teaching myself about HTML and CSS, and am now looking to get certificates in those languages and more.
+I started out teaching myself about HTML and CSS, and am now studying to get certificates in Web Design and Web Programming.

 - 🌎 I'm based in: Destrehan, Louisiana.
 - :brain: I'm currently learning: HTML, CSS, and JavaScript.